Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: System Model

-In this section, we will use the representation of runs based on discrete fragments of message schedules for defining a higher-level communication abstraction.
-Our \emph{network abstractions} primarily abstract away time, albeit in a way that does not obfuscate the essential causality relations.
-We will introduce our approach for message schedules first, and explain later how to incorporate event schedules.
+In this section, we will use our representation of runs based on the corresponding message delays and schedules for defining a higher-level communication abstraction.
+In a nutshell, our \emph{network abstractions} will focus on \emph{causal message chains} $p_1 \to p_2 \to \dots \to p_\ell$, where $p_i \to p_{i+1}$ either represents $p_i$ sending a message to $p_{i+1}$ or else $p_i$ deliberately not sending a message and using communication-by-time instead, and will abstract away the particular timing properties.
+We introduce our approach for message schedules first, and explain later how to incorporate event delays and schedules.

-A core property of a discrete fragment of a message schedule $F_{\sigma}$ is path-closedness with respect to some directed graph $G$ on $\Pi$.
-Informally, it guarantees that $F_{\sigma}$ contains some causal message chain for every directed path in $G$.
-Conversely, $G$ will be called a static network abstraction of $F_{\sigma}$ in this case.
+A core property of a message schedule $\M_{\sigma}$ is \emph{path-closedness} with respect to some directed graph $G$ on $\Pi$.
+Informally, it guarantees that $\M_{\sigma}$ contains some causal message chain for every directed path in $G$.
+We will call $G$ a static network abstraction for $\M_{\sigma}$ in this case, where the term static reflects the fact that this type of network abstractions is not intended to cover any time evolution.